Designeryinka/Olayinka-website/src/blog/2024-08-24-CSS-units-explained.md

 }<!----></pre>

-Both em and rem units are valuable tools for creating responsive and accessible designs.
+Both em and rem units are valuable tools for creating <a href="https://www.boia.org/blog/responsive-design-and-accessibility#:~:text=A%20responsive%20design%20creates%20a,technology%20such%20as%20screen%20readers." target="_blank">responsive and accessible designs</a>.
 By basing the sizing of elements on the typography, designers can ensure that the layout scales harmoniously as the user adjusts their browser's text size or zooms in and out of the page.
 Viewport-Relative Units: Pixel (px)

 While traditionally considered an absolute unit, pixel-based units (px) can also play a role in responsive design when used in conjunction with other CSS features, such as media queries and breakpoints.